REGISTER TO DONATE BLOOD AT THE BROOKLYN TECH BLOOD DRIVE ON DECEMBER 19th

 - You should feel well and not be sick on the day of the drive.

-- At the drive, fill out a health history form on the computer.
+- Fill out a health history form on the computer.

 - Eat snacks and drink juice after donation.